TheHive-Project/TheHive4py/docs/examples/alert.md

 ## Alert observables

+In TheHive an observable is a piece of data or evidence (e.g., an IP address, domain, etc.) associated with a security incident, used to provide context and aid in the investigation and response process.

-TheHive API provides multiple ways to add observables to alerts, let them be textual or file based observables.
+Let's take a look at different ways of populating alerts with observables, let them be textual or file based observables.

 ### Add observables during alert creation

 We can add observables already during alert creation.
-This is a great way to combine alert and observable creation in a simple and atomic way:
+This is a great way to combine alert and observable creation in an atomic way:

 Let's create an alert with an `ip` and a `domain` observable: